-Contractor must collect Depression Screening and Follow-Up Plan (NQF #0418) measure results for its Enrollees and report results in the annual application for certification.
+Contractor must work with its contracted providers to collect Depression Screening and Follow-Up Plan (NQF #0418) measure results for its Enrollees and report results in the annual application for certification.
 Contractor must engage with Covered California to review its performance.

 Covered California strongly encourages Contractor to use the Patient Health Questionnaire-2 and 9 (PHQ-2, PHQ-9) as standardized depression screening tools when implementing this measure.
+If a different tool is used, this must be reported with the measure results.